GeForce RTX 50 series: Windows driver branch quality and stability

-Controversial RTX 5060 Ti 8GB and RTX 5060 review restrictions
+RTX 5060 Ti 8GB and RTX 5060 review restrictions

-Nvidia decided not to source reviewers with RTX 5060 Ti 8GB cards and prevented certain partners from doing so as well.
-The company also left reviews of the RTX 5060 in the air as the review embargo was lifted on April 16, 2025 before reviewers could source the cards officially.
-NVIDIA chose not to sample the RTX 5050 as well.
+Nvidia decided not to supply reviewers with advance copies of RTX 5060 Ti 8GB cards and prevented certain partners from doing so.
+It also delayed reviews of the RTX 5060 as the review embargo was lifted on April 16, 2025, before reviewers could acquire the cards officially.
+Nvidia chose not to offer samples of the RTX 5050.

 DLSS 4 Multi Frame Generation (MFG) criticism

 Several technology journalists have been critical of Nvidia's performance claims relating to GeForce RTX 50 graphics cards, as Nvidia published benchmarks using MFG to show significant increases in FPS over their previous generation.
 Additional concerns were uttered about image quality, the increase in input latency and general usability.

 Nvidia claims that the RTX 5070 is as fast as the RTX 4090, but this is untrue except the extreme scenario of 4x DLSS 4 Multi Frame generation and the lowest quality DLSS preset.
-This combination results in noticeable visual artefacts which are exacerbated if the base frame rate is too low; this is said to be between 40 and 60 fps by several reviewers.
+This combination results in noticeable visual artefacts that are exacerbated if the base frame rate is too low; this is said to be between 40 and 60 fps by several reviewers.
 Additionally, while it may improve perceived frame rate through frame smoothing, it increases input latency and is thus unsuitable for latency-sensitive games such as competitive shooters, fighting games and virtual reality games.

 Nvidia also claims that the RTX 5060 Ti is up to 50 times faster than the GTX 1060, a GPU released 9 years prior and with a significantly lower MSRP than the 5060 Ti.
 These performance claims appear to be based on the 1060's lack of support for hardware ray tracing, DLSS Super Sampling, and Multi Frame Generation; as such, they are of little relevance when evaluating the gaming performance of the 5060 Ti.

+DLSS 5 criticism

+DLSS 5 received criticism over its use of generative AI, with some observers arguing that it could alter developers' intended visual style and produce unnatural-looking details.
+Nvidia's demonstrations were also criticized for the technology's performance cost, with Nvidia stating that DLSS 5 can reduce frame rates by 50–60%.